ZhenbangYou/SysY-Front-End/README.md

 |24|(Cond.true, Cond.false), LOrExp||Reduce by Cond -> LOrExp||
 |25|(Cond.true, Cond.false), Cond||Done!||

 Eventually, our discussion about the *formidable* **short circuit expression** has come to an end!
-This part does requite a lot of thinking and intelligence!
+This part does require a lot of thinking and intelligence!
 The organization and narration of this part also require careful consideration and exemplification.
 Obviously, the **bottom-up** scheme is easier to come up with and implement.
 However, the first scheme that came up first to me is indeed the tougher and more complex one, presumably because my first design in this step started from *if* and *while* rather than the **short circuit expression**.
 As a brief summary, since *Yacc* analyzes the program in a **bottom-up** style, keeping thinking in the same style turns out to be the better way (obviously, *Cond* lies in the *bottom* of *if* and *while*).
 However, since the nature of human goes in the reverse way, the greatest obstacle lies in the cooperation between human brain and the math.

 All in all, the difficulties of the design of these schemes lie in the so-called **reverse thinking**.
 Although you may crack this part with a hybrid method (two-pass here, one-pass elsewhere) or backpatching, this one-pass scheme is really elegant and requires very little code.
 Awesome!